-This deserves it’s own section.
-I owe much of my intellectual growth to feminists in my life.
-I am proud to say that I aspire to be a feminist or perhaps that I am a pro-feminist or feminist ally.
+This sections deserves more.
+I owe so much of my intellectual growth to friends and acquaintances who understand intersecting systems of power much more deeply than I. I’m white, and cis.
+I use he and him pronouns.
+I aspire to be a feminist or perhaps I’m a pro-feminist (it’s not for me to say whether I succeed at that or not).
 It’s work and it’s my duty to do it.
 Oh, I’m into duties.

 I’m a big fan of political democracies.
 And I’m also a supporter of workplace democracies.
 Unions and union rights are really important.
 Workers need ways to band together and make decisions and exercise their powers.
 Unions are one important way that workers do this.

-I live in Victoria, Canada – which is also unceded Lekwungen Territory.
+I live in Victoria, Canada – which is Lək̓ʷəŋən land.